Iran hostage crisis: Notable hostage-takers, guards, or interrogators

-October Surprise conspiracy theory
+1980 October Surprise theory

 The timing of the release of the hostages gave rise to allegations that representatives of Reagan's presidential campaign had conspired with Iran to delay the release until after the 1980 United States presidential election to thwart Carter from pulling off an "October surprise".
-In 1992, Gary Sick, the former national security adviser to Ford and Carter, presented the strongest accusations in an editorial that appear in The New York Times, and others, including former Iranian president Abolhassan Banisadr, repeated and added to them.
-This alleged plot to influence the outcome of the 1980 United States presidential election between Carter and Reagan became known as the October Surprise conspiracy theory.
+In 1992, Gary Sick, the former national security adviser to Ford and Carter, presented the strongest accusations in an editorial that appeared in The New York Times, and others, including former Iranian president Abolhassan Banisadr, repeated and added to them.
+This alleged plot to influence the outcome of the 1980 United States presidential election between Carter and Reagan became known as the 1980 October Surprise theory.

 After twelve years of varying media attention, both houses of the United States Congress held separate inquiries and concluded that credible evidence supporting the allegation was absent or insufficient.

-In 2023, Ben Barnes, the former Lieutenant Governor of Texas, stated that former Texas Governor John Connally conspired to orchestrate the delay of the release of the hostages.
-Barnes accompanied Connally on a 1980 trip to the Middle East in which Connally is said to have communicated a message to Iran via Arab governments that it would be best to hold the hostages until after the 1980 election, with the knowledge of Reagan's campaign chairman.
+In May 2023, Sick, former Carter administration Chief Domestic Policy Advisor Stuart E. Eizenstat, author Kai Bird, and journalist Jonathan Alter published an article in The New Republic outlining the various allegations and circumstantial evidence (including Barnes' allegations in The New York Times) that have emerged in the decades following the earlier investigations, declaring the credibility of the theory to be "all but settled."